OzoNeTT/rust-file-encryptor/README.md

 There is no need to specify options like **Decrypt** or **Encrypt**, because they are determined automatically using **MAGIC** number.

-Also there is no filename dependence, because the original filename of encrypted binary is saved.
+Also, there is no filename dependence, because the original filename is being saved inside the encrypted binary.

 ## Usage